 Oregon State scientists are partnering with those from eight institutions across the country on the research, which will address the needs of Native American and other rural community businesses and farmers in Washington, Oregon, Nevada and California east of the Cascade-Sierra Nevada Mountains from Canada to Mexico.

-The grant is from the Sustainable Agricultural Systems program under the USDA’s National Institute of Food and Agriculture.
+The grant is one of two totaling $20 million from the Sustainable Agricultural Systems program under the USDA’s National Institute of Food and Agriculture.

 “We established the Global Hemp Innovation Center in 2019 to bring together a wide variety of stakeholders to address big unanswered questions about the hemp industry,” said Jeffrey Steiner, associate director of the innovation center.
 “While enthusiasm for hemp has grown, there is still a tremendous lack of knowledge about the crop.”